 We have incurred losses from operations in each year since our inception.
 Our net losses were \$22.7 million and \$35.0 million for the years ended December 31, 2019 and 2018, respectively.
-At June 30, 2020, we had an accumulated deficit of \$170.8 million.
+At September 30, 2020, we had an accumulated deficit of \$174.8 million.

 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We expect our expenses remain relatively constant as we:
+We expect our expenses to remain relatively constant for the remainder of 2020 and increase in 2021 as we:

-- continue to conduct clinical trials of product candidates; - continue our research and development efforts; - maintain, expand and protect our intellectual property portfolio; and - seek regulatory approvals for product candidates that successfully complete clinical trials.
+- continue to conduct clinical trials of product candidates, including enrollment of the ENVASARC pivotal trial; - continue our research and development efforts; - maintain, expand and protect our intellectual property portfolio; and - seek regulatory approvals for product candidates that successfully complete clinical trials.

 We do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts, developments under our collaboration agreements, including whether and when we receive milestone and other potential payments, and the timing and nature of the regulatory approval process for product candidates.
-We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
-Debt financing, if available, may involve covenants further restricting our operations or our ability to incur additional debt.
-Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
+We anticipate that we will seek to fund our operations through public or private equity or debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
 Further, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop product candida
+Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop product candidates.